Debt Relief & Bankruptcy Law

-69 Public Square, 501
+69 Public Square, Suite 501

 Wilkes-Barre, PA 18701

-Estate Planning, Probate and Estate Administration
+Estate Planning Law, Probate and Estate Administration

 As many people who have lost a loved one have found out, dealing with an passing of assets following death and the resulting estate’s affairs is not always an easy process.
 A person’s will can be complicated because it needs to be officially recognized, and because there are often assets to distribute, things can get complicated, and heated, fast.
-If issues arise during the estate or probate process, you need an experienced estate administration and probate attorney to help you get through this difficult time.
+If issues arise during the estate or probate process, you need an experienced Estate Planning Law, estate administration and probate attorney to help you get through this difficult time.
 The Wilkes-Barre, PA Law Office of C. Stephen Gurdin has the experience you need and the skills necessary to succeed in having a favorable outcome.

 The term probate is as old as dirt.
-It comes to us from the Saxon law which used the term Probare to mean to claim a thing as one’s own.
+It comes to us from the Saxon law which used the term Probate to mean to claim a thing as one’s own.
 In more modern law is comes from the latin term onus probandi, literally to make proof or the burden or duty of making proof.
 Now the term is used to refer to the act or process of proving a will and distributing the assets of a deceased person(the decedent).
 If the decedent has a will, and names a personal representative, the person named is called an executor.
 If there was no will, or the will did not appoint a representative, or the person appointed has died, the person appointed is called an administrator.
 The administration of the decedent’s assets is required whether there is will or not.
 This process has been simplified in recent years, and in most cases, can be accomplished quickly and at reasonable cost.
 If the estate is administered through such a proceeding, the end result is binding on all of the heirs and other parties in interest.
 This can be contrasted with administering assets without the formality of a probate proceeding, which can be set aside in a later court proceeding.
 Many types of property pass outside of the probate estate, so that the costly and legally complex steps to avoid probate are unnecessary.
 Many small estates can be raised, administered and closed within one year or less.
 Transferring assets to avoid probate frequently creates complex tax issues and costs associated with tax filings, transfer fees, and tax due on the transfer or due at death as part of the total tax calculations (which are frequently overlook by those proposing such steps).
 Probate avoidance can be useful tool for reasons other than tax avoidance, such as assuring control, and protecting the asset as well as the owner’s interest in it which might be compromised due the age of the owner, and to the acts of unscrupulous persons.
 Such steps should only be undertaken with the assistance of competent and trusted legal counsel.

-Pennsylvania probate and estate administration attorney C. Stephen Gurdin has been working with Pennsylvania clients towards the establishment and resolution of all issues in dealing with estate matter and probate.
+Pennsylvania Estate Planning Law, probate and estate administration attorney C. Stephen Gurdin has been working with Pennsylvania clients towards the establishment and resolution of all issues in dealing with estate matter and probate.
 He has a strong understanding of these practice areas, an extensive track record of success in estate and probate cases, and a clear understanding of what you are going through.
 Let him help you get through this process as easily as possible.